cjekel/DTW_cpp/README.md

 ![Image of two different curves](https://raw.githubusercontent.com/cjekel/similarity_measures/master/images/TwoCurves.png)

-Consider the above Numerical and Experimental curves.
+Consider the above Numerical and Experimental curves in 2D space.
 DTW can be used to measure the similarity between the two curves.
 A DTW distance of zero would mean that the warped curves match exactly.

 The order of data points matters.
 Each curve is a sequence of data points, with a known beginning and ending.